 The Environmental Protection Agency (EPA) has granted Santa Fe a $150,000 toolkit to manage stormwater pollution as part of a pilot program with four other communities.
 The toolkit includes a step-by-step guide to help the community develop long-term stormwater plans, a web-based program for planning and technical assistance for Santa Fe to develop a model for other neighboring communities.
 Santa Fe will also receive support from the New Mexico Environment Department.

-ALSO SEE: Green Resources
+ALSO SEE: Building Green in Santa Fe

 “We are taking an approach that was built on input from states, communities, industry, academia and nonprofits,” said Rod Curry, the regional administrator for the EPA.
 “These tools will promote the use of flexible solutions that spur economic growth, stimulate infrastructure investments and help compliance with environmental requirements.”